DasBluEyedDevil/AydoSite/nodejs/aydocorp-api/AUTHENTICATION_SOLUTION.md

 4. JWT tokens expire after 7 days, so you'll need to log in again if your token expires.

-5. For more details on the API and authentication, refer to the [Google Integration Guide](./GOOGLE_INTEGRATION_GUIDE.md#authentication).
+5. Note: The Google API integration has been removed from the application.
+For more details on API authentication, please refer to the documentation above.

 ## Conclusion